zone/Zone.Episerver.PropertyViewer/src/README.md

 # Zone.Episerver.PropertyViewer
-An Episerver add-on for viewing multilingual properties
+An Episerver add-on for previewing multilingual properties